All Episodes

 And they always have made it clear that this is kind of what they wanted to happen in a way.

-I mean, the people who have been opposed to Trump do not want Trump being the agent that redefines the Republican Party, so a Trump shellacking, and Trump taking constant, never-ending hits in the media should be cause for celebration.
+I mean, the people that have been opposed to Trump do not want Trump being the agent that redefines the Republican Party.

 So why are they panicking?

-Any theories, Mr. Snurdley?
+Any theories, Mr. Snerdley?

-Or am I off track on This.
+Or am I off track on this?

-I mean, I look there, I'm no opinion here.
+I mean, no opinion here.

 I'm literally asking a question.